distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 This works for both +EV and -EV proposals where two conditions hold: the proposer has a real sabotage vector, and they do not value the reputational cost enough to avoid using it.

 That makes it narrower than the other attacks.
-New proposers often lack the ability to harm the DAO credibly, and established proposers often care about future business.
+New proposers often lack the ability to harm the org credibly, and established proposers often care about future business.
 But crypto can make this threat stronger than it looks in normal corporate or political settings.
 Pseudonymous actors, cross-border entities, and unclear legal recourse can make it harder to punish the attacker socially or legally.

 Where the sabotage vector exists, the cost is mostly off-path: if the threat works, the proposer rarely has to carry it out.
 A sufficiently credible attacker can reuse the threat across proposals.